DBCDK/publizon-adapter/README.md

 Here are a couple of examples on how to call the adapter:

-Anonymous token on a anonymous path
+Anonymous token on a anonymous path:

 `curl -H "Authorization: bearer {TOKEN}" -H "Content-Type: application/json" -X GET {PUBLIZON_HOST}/v1/library/profile`

-Authenticated token on a authenticated path
+Authenticated token on a authenticated path:

 `curl -H "Authorization: bearer {AUTHENTICATED_TOKEN}" -H "Content-Type: application/json" -X GET {PUBLIZON_HOST}/v1/user/loans`

-Anonymous token on a authenticated path (will return error message from PubHup) `curl -H "Authorization: bearer {TOKEN}" -H "Content-Type: application/json" -X GET {PUBLIZON_HOST}/v1/user/loans`
+Anonymous token on a authenticated path (This will return error message from PubHup):

+`curl -H "Authorization: bearer {TOKEN}" -H "Content-Type: application/json" -X GET {PUBLIZON_HOST}/v1/user/loans`

 List of requests requiring _cardNumber_ to be set in header: